-Archives and Special Collections with the Division of History, Heritage and Politics are delighted to announce an oral history project which will record the University’s responses to the Coronavirus pandemic.
+Archives and Special Collections, the Scottish Political Archive and the Division of History, Heritage and Politics are delighted to announce an oral history project which will record the University’s responses to the Coronavirus pandemic.
 We hope to interview a wide range of staff and students to capture the shared and differing experiences that the pandemic has given us all so that we can evidence for the future how the University of Stirling community got through this difficult and unprecedented period of history.

 We are now calling out for staff members who would be interested in being interviewed for this oral history project.
 From cleaners and security staff to estates and lecturers, we’d like to talk to those who kept campus running while so many of us were away and those who haven’t stepped foot on campus since March 2020 – everyone’s experiences will tell a valuable part of the University of Stirling story.
 We only ask that you have been working at the University of Stirling for a period of at least 12 weeks since March 2020.

 What would be asked of you: